 When leaders champion their SDRs through teaching time management, encouraging re-engagement along with finding the right metrics, and motivations, everyone wins.

-Drift’s Virtual Selling Assistants can help you drive qualified pipeline for your sales team 24/7.
+Drift’s conversational ai can help you drive qualified pipeline for your sales team 24/7.
 Get a demo today.

 Editor’s Note: This article was published in October 2020 and has been updated to reflect new information.